sotheanith-sok/Leetcode/README.md

 <!-- Description -->
-A collection of leetcode solution implemeted with native python library only.
+A collection of leetcode solutions implemeted with native python library only.

 <!-- Include your major tools and frameworks -->
 ## Built With